10 Movies to Watch with Audio Description

 3. Star Wars: The Force Awakens

-For any Star Wars fans, I probably don’t have to give you reasons to check this one out with audio description (and in any other format you can think of, for that matter.)
+For any Star Wars fans, I probably don’t have to give you reasons why this is a movie to watch with audio description (and in any other format you can think of, for that matter.)
 But if you’re looking for another reason, consider the visuals.

-I don’t know about you, but hearing Olaf described as “a carrot nosed snowman shuffling up to a purple flower” is enough of a reason for me to watch Frozen with audio description.
+I don’t know about you, but hearing Olaf described as “a carrot nosed snowman shuffling up to a purple flower” is enough of a reason that Frozen is a movie to watch with audio description.
 Thanks to Pixar’s Disney Movies Anywhere App, which allows users to watch most Pixar films with audio description, you can watch this all-time favorite with incredible descriptions.
 It really doesn’t get much cuter!

 6. Finding Nemo